 CDC of Ohio began its professional planning service in Columbus, Ohio in 1967.
 Since its origin, the firm has assisted more than one hundred cities, villages, townships and county governments throughout the State of Ohio.
 We are a small firm that consistently strives to become closely involved with our clients in meeting the needs of their constituents and to provide information and services which are realistic and useful.

 The firm is a close association of professional city and regional planners having differing backgrounds in geography, urban planning, urban history and related fields.
 A support staff of housing inspectors, case processors and assistants is maintained for implementing CHIP housing programs.
-CDC of Ohio staff serve on the Ohio Development Services Agency (ODSA) Housing and CDBG Advisory Committee Boards and attend all annual ODSA trainings, as well as, Ohio Conference of Community Development (OCCD) sessions.
+CDC of Ohio staff serve on the Ohio Department of Development's (ODOD) Housing and CDBG Advisory Committee Boards and attend all annual ODOD trainings, as well as, Ohio Conference of Community Development (OCCD) sessions.

 I wanted to take this opportunity to commend you for the work you did in obtaining the 4th Ward Neighborhood Revitalization Grant for the City of Kenton.
 You were very professional and kept things running smoothly even when citizens changed their wants and ideas throughout the process.
 Thank you and we look forward to working with you again in securing future grants.